Cardiotoxicity of radiation therapy for malignancy

 - Tripp P, Malhotra HK, Javle M, et al. Cardiac function after chemoradiation for esophageal cancer: comparison of heart dose-volume histogram parameters to multiple gated acquisition scan changes.
 Dis Esophagus 2005; 18:400.

 - Umezawa R, Takase K, Jingu K, et al. Evaluation of radiation-induced myocardial damage using iodine-123 β-methyl-iodophenyl pentadecanoic acid scintigraphy.
 J Radiat Res 2013; 54:880.

 - Bradley JD, Paulus R, Komaki R, et al. Standard-dose versus high-dose conformal radiotherapy with concurrent and consolidation carboplatin plus paclitaxel with or without cetuximab for patients with stage IIIA or IIIB non-small-cell lung cancer (RTOG 0617): a randomised, two-by-two factorial phase 3 study.
 Lancet Oncol 2015; 16:187.

-- Wang K, Eblan MJ, Deal AM, et al. Cardiac Toxicity after Radiation for Stage III Non-Small Cell Lung Cancer: Pooled Analysis of Dose-Escalation Trials Delivering 70-90 Gy.
-Int J Radiat Oncol Biol Phys 2016; abstract
+- Wang K, Eblan MJ, Deal AM, et al. Cardiac Toxicity After Radiotherapy for Stage III Non-Small-Cell Lung Cancer: Pooled Analysis of Dose-Escalation Trials Delivering 70 to 90 Gy.
+J Clin Oncol 2017; :JCO2016700229.

 - Hardy D, Liu CC, Cormier JN, et al. Cardiac toxicity in association with chemotherapy and radiation therapy in a large cohort of older patients with non-small-cell lung cancer.
 Ann Oncol 2010; 21:1825.